CogStack/cogstack-model-gateway/README.md

 * **Smart scheduling**: Implement a more sophisticated scheduling algorithm that takes into account the state of the cluster.
 * **CI/CD**: Set up a continuous integration and deployment pipeline for the project.
-* **Documentation**: Writing detailed documentation for the project, starting from docstrings to describe the inner workings of our services.
 * **Monitoring**: Integrate with Prometheus and Grafana.